KoBeWi/Godot-Project-Builds/README.md

 ![](Media/TaskUploadItch.png)

-Uploads files to itch.io using Butler.
-Before using it, fill the global and local configuration for Itch and make sure Butler has cached credentials.
+Uploads files to itch.io using butler.
+Before using it, fill the global and local configuration for Itch and make sure butler has cached credentials.

 **Options**
 - **Source Folder:** The folder containing your exported project files.
 - **Channel:** Channel where the files will be uploaded.
-The name is semi-important, refer to [Butler's manual](https://itch.io/docs/butler/pushing.html).
+The name is semi-important, refer to [butler's manual](https://itch.io/docs/butler/pushing.html).

 ### Upload Steam